Vapiano: Group structure

 Vapiano SE was the parent company of the group.
 Since the financial year of 2014, the group prepared consolidated annual financial statements and reported earnings according to the International Financial Reporting Standards.
 The consolidated companies in 2014 included some three dozen subsidiaries, associated firms and joint ventures based in Germany and abroad, in which Vapiano SE owned at least 50 percent of the shares.
 This included, for example, Vapiano Ltd., based in London, and Vapiano USA, LLC based in McLean, Virginia.
 The purpose of the companies included doing business throughout the country or the operation of individual restaurants.
 The equity ratio of the group was around 34 percent in the financial year of 2014.

-Vapiano SE was structured along the lines of a traditional separation of the company's Management Board and Supervisory Board.
-The Management Board most recently consisted of CEO Alan Laughlin.
+Vapiano SE was structured along the lines of a traditional separation of the company's management board and supervisory board.
+The management board most recently consisted of CEO Alan Laughlin.

 Restaurants

 The Vapiano in Fürth is the first free-standing Vapiano (2015).

-In 2002, the Die Welt (German daily newspaper) described the first Vapiano restaurant as a "cross between a pasta restaurant, pizzeria, lounge and bar in an Italian style".
+In 2002, Die Welt (German daily newspaper) described the first Vapiano restaurant as a "cross between a pasta restaurant, pizzeria, lounge and bar in an Italian style".
 Self-service is an essential element of the Vapiano concept, but the company eschews the term "fast-food restaurant".
 The name Vapiano is derived from the Italian words va ("go") and piano ("slowly").
-The slogan of the company is Chi va piano, va sano e va lontano ("Those who have an easy-going and relaxed approach to life, live more healthily and longer.“).
+The slogan of the company is Chi va piano, va sano e va lontano ("Those who have an easy-going and relaxed approach to life, live more healthily and longer.").
 Except for bread and rolls, all the ingredients are prepared on site in the restaurants.
 This applies particularly to pasta and sauces for pasta and pizza.
 In its restaurants, Vapiano offers various types of pasta, prepared fresh daily.

 The chain's restaurants are normally found in central locations or in districts with many offices.
 Starting in 2014, the first free-standing building for Vapiano was built in Fürth.
 Restaurants normally have between 25 and 60 employees and range in size up to 1,000 square meters.
 The company's largest restaurant worldwide, having a floor space of 1,500 square meters, has been operated by Vapiano in Vienna since 2013 in The Mall shopping center in Wien Mitte railway station.
 With a total of seven locations, there are more restaurants of this chain in Austria's capital than in any other city.
 The distinguishing features of all the franchise restaurants are a long service counter, exposed-concrete floors, large wooden tables, basket lamps and Italian tile decor, along with a green wall consisting of real plants in the newest Vapianos.
 In addition, there is always an olive tree and an herb garden with basil and rosemary.

 Upon entering a restaurant, guests receive a chip card that keeps track of all the meals and drinks ordered; the guests hand in the chip card and pay for their orders when leaving the venue.